MiguelSombrero/sql-query-builder/docs/examples.md

         FOREIGN KEY (manufacturer_id) REFERENCES manufacturer(ID)
     )

-DELETE index and DELETE database are also supported, but examples are trivial.
+DELETE index and DELETE testutils are also supported, but examples are trivial.

 ### <a name="delete"></a>DELETE TABLE statement